 About the Program

-- An emotional support service for those with chronic mental health problems
+- Emotional support service for those with chronic mental health problems

 - Support and crisis intervention services for those currently experiencing situational distress or crisis